scottwcode/mongodb-graphql-server/README.md

 # GraphQL server with MongoDB

+#### A react app that sets up a graphQL server to access a mongoDB database.
+The example just has schema to add dog names to a collection in a given mongoDB via a locally hosted graphQL server.

 ## Pre-Reqs

 - node to be able to run npm to install dependencies and run a node server